voxj/HackInjector/README.md

 14. **Data**: Display information about HackInjector, such as name, version, and state.
 15. **Exit**: Quit the HackInjector application.

-Please note that HackInjector is purely a joke program and should not be used for any malicious purposes.
-Use it responsibly and respect others' privacy.
+Please note that HackInjector is purely a joke program and isn't malware.

 ## Credits